vipuljatanna/Sonic-Runner-Game/README.md

 - Smooth animations powered by KAPLAY.js.
 - Supports both desktop and mobile (with some known issues on mobile).

+Here is the updated setup instruction without the step to open the `index.html` file directly:

 ---

 ## 📦 Setup Instructions